nguyen-duc-loc/lch/docs/lch_profile.md

 ```
   -h, --help              help for profile
-  -u, --username string   username to view profile (default username can be defined in $HOME/.lch.yaml or by using [3m<lch config [flags]>[23m
+  -u, --username string   username to view profile (default username can be defined in $HOME/.lch.yaml or by using <lch config [flags]>)
 ```

 ### SEE ALSO